 The second one has Mattel on it with the year, where it was made and the usual copyrights.
 The third is a legal label that is required and mentions its materials.

 The Lion King Mattel plush has got to be my favourites!
 Although when it comes to Disney I usually prefer the Disney World / Disney Land / Disney Store plush, Mattel is the exception to the rule.
 There is something nostalgic about them.

 Simba’s beautiful eyes and white paws and belly are so iconic of Mattel and the Lion King’s plush range back in the 90’s.
 I have a weak spot for the white pawed Simba that are out there.
 The orange used for Simba is also a nice shade (darker than the Disney store ones which are usually very yellow) and seems a closer fit to the movie, which I like a lot.

-I’m sure many Disney / Lion King / Simba collectors would love this plush.
+I’m sure many Disney / Lion King / Simba collectors fall in love with this plush.
 However, if you want something closer to the movies (no white) and have no nostalgic feelings for this line, you might want to opt for the Disney Store ones instead.